Pericarditis - after heart attack

-Nonsteroidal anti-inflammatory drugs (NSAIDs) or aspirin may be used to treat inflammation of the pericardium.
-A drug called colchicine is often used with these medicines.
+Aspirin may be used to treat inflammation of the pericardium.
+A drug called colchicine is often used as well.

 In some cases, excess fluid surrounding the heart (pericardial effusion) may need to be removed.
 This is done with a procedure called pericardiocentesis.
-If complications develop, part of the pericardium may need to be removed with surgery (pericardiectomy).
+If complications develop, part of the pericardium may sometimes need to be removed with surgery (pericardiectomy).

-Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.